trogy/Delta-Public/README.md

  The PHP in this is messy but it works.

  You may host this on a private network if you wish.
+ No data will be provided this will be pulled the first time you load the app.

 ## INSTALL
 - Place this folder in /var/www/delta/